Firestark/project/docs/topics/facades.md

 A facade is a class that provides easy access to an object inside the application.
 Facades should only be used inside the implementation layer and used with care because they essentially are like a global variable.
 Facades are really useful in situations where we want access to technical components but don't directly have an instance of that technical component available to us.

-All facades are located inside the ``/client/facades`` directory and are automatically loaded into the global namespace by composer.

 ## Examples

 ```php